-- A roof plan: The plan should show existing roof features (such as skylights, chimneys, and decks), and the placement of the solar installation.
-The roof plan should specify dimensions of the installation, and set backs from the front, side and rear edges of the roof. - 2.
-A roof section: The section should show the angle of the existing roof and the proposed solar installation, the height of the panels and their structural supports above the roof, and the thickness of the panels.
+- 1. Photographs: The photos should illustate all street-facing elevations of the building and of the roof itself (1 below) - 2.
+Roof plan: The plan should show existing roof features (such as skylights, chimneys, and decks), and placement of the solar installation.
+The plan should specify dimensions of the installation, and set backs from the front, side and rear edges of the roof.
+(2 and 3 below) - 3.
+Roof section: The section should show the angle of the existing roof and the proposed solar installation, the height of the panels and their structural supports above the roof, and the thickness of the panels.
+(4 and 5 below)